 Writing

-Children are systematically taught spelling, grammar and punctuation using the National Curriculum English Programme of Study.
+Children are systematically taught spelling, grammar and punctuation.
 Starting from EYFS, children use the Phonics programme to begin to segment the sounds they learn into letters that represent the sound and this is built on as pupils progress through school.
+In KS1, spelling is taught through the Little Wandle Programme and in KS2 the Essential Spelling Programme builds on spelling patterns, morphology and etymology.

 Handwriting is taught using the cursive script (joined letters) from Reception and pupils are taught how to form and join letters correctly.
 At Bishop Lonsdale there is an expectation that children present their work to a high standard both in using the cursive script and ensuring that writing is legible.